Tink2Hack/Frida-AI/README.md

 Example Command
 ```
-python root_detection_scanner.py /path/to/your/app.apk /path/to/output/directory
+python Android_Scan.py
 ```
-Replace /path/to/your/app.apk with the path to your Android application and /path/to/output/directory with the desired output directory for jadx.
+Replace apk_path with the path to your Android application and output_dir with the desired output directory for jadx.